openstack-archive/searchlight/doc/source/authoring-plugins.rst

 messages on an existing topic.
 By default, Openstack services send notification messages to an oslo.messaging 'topic' named `notifications`.
-To view these notifications while still allowing ``searchlight-listener`` or Ceilometer's agent to continue to recieve them, you may use the utility script in ``test-scripts/listener.py``::
+To view these notifications while still allowing ``searchlight-listener`` or Ceilometer's agent to continue to receive them, you may use the utility script in ``test-scripts/listener.py``::

     . ~/devstack/openrc admin admin